makerdao/community/governance-exercises/VoteWizard_poll_exercise_03/README.md

 4. I'd first run the text through Grammarly to catch and correct any spelling or grammar errors.
 Next, I'd cross-reference the draft poll with the 'poll creation checklist' to ensure it aligns with the guidelines.
 After these steps, I would create a PR to push the changes to the main branch of the repo.

 5. I would follow the "poll submission checklist" to submit the finalized polls.
-For tags, considering the poll's impact is "high-impact", I'd also include tags like 'real-world-assets', and 'risk-parameter'.
+For tags, considering the poll's impact is "high-impact", I'd also include tag 'real-world-assets'.

 6. After verifying the active status of all expected polls, I would communicate their availability on the #governance channel in the official MakerDAO discord.